vahidalvandi/v2ray-docker-compose/README.md

 ##### Shadowsocks Protocol

-Shadowsocks is a popular proxy protocol.
+Shadowsocks is a popular proxy protocol with a variety of client applications.
-You can find many client apps to use the Shadowsocks proxy on your devices.
-These are recommended client apps:
+We recommend these client applications:
 * [Outline](https://getoutline.org/get-started/#step-3)
 * [Shadowsocks for macOS](https://github.com/shadowsocks/ShadowsocksX-NG/releases)
 * [Shadowsocks for Linux](https://github.com/shadowsocks/shadowsocks-libev)